owlnext-fr/owlnextjs-community/docs/concepts.md

 In this project, only french (`fr`) translations are included ; but you can add dictionaries and translation methods from the `useTranslation` hook (`hooks/useTranslation/translations/index.ts`).

+You can also use the `import_translation.sh` as a starting point to create automated means of getting your translations from an external provider (here `localize.biz`).

 ## Dotenv

 The `Dotenv` component is included with this project, meaning that you can use a `.env.local` file to store any environment specific variables (i.e. API credentials, etc.).